-Israeli leader urges US to veto UN settlement resolution
+Western Diplomats: UN vote on Israeli settlements postponed

-JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu urged the U.S. on Thursday to veto a draft United Nations resolution demanding a halt to Israeli settlement activities in the West Bank.
+JERUSALEM (AP) — Under heavy Israeli pressure, Egypt on Thursday delayed an expected U.N. vote on a proposed Security Council resolution that sought to condemn Israeli settlement construction in the West Bank and east Jerusalem, diplomats and Western officials said, just a few hours before the vote was set to take place.

-The vote, expected Thursday, provides one of the last opportunities for President Barack Obama to take a stand against Israeli settlement building after years of failed peace efforts, but doing so could re-ignite a dispute with a close ally in the waning days of his tenure.
+The vote would have been one of the last opportunities for President Barack Obama to take a stand against Israeli settlement building after years of failed peace efforts, but doing so could re-ignite a dispute with a close ally in the waning days of his tenure.
+The delay dealt a setback to repeated Palestinian efforts to censure Israel over its settlements, built on occupied territory where the Palestinians hope to establish an independent state.

-The draft resolution, circulated by Egypt, demands Israel stop settlement activities in the Palestinian territories and declares that all existing settlements “have no legal validity” and are “a flagrant violation” of international law.
+Israeli Prime Minister Benjamin Netanyahu had publicly urged the U.S. to veto the resolution, calling it bad for peace.
+“Peace will come not through U.N. resolutions, but only through direct negotiations between the parties,” he said.

-In an overnight Tweet, Netanyahu wrote: “The U.S. should veto the anti-Israel resolution at the U.N.
-Security Council on Thursday.”
+An Israeli official, speaking on condition of anonymity because he was not authorized to discuss the matter, said Israeli diplomats had made the government’s views clear “in various channels.”

 Most Read Stories